-Change of LDSO; and
+Change of LDSO;

-At the RF to ensure that crystallised data is not changed post the RF.
+At the RF to ensure that crystallised data is not changed post the RF; and

+To cleanse negative Estimates of Annual Consumption where requested by the Supplier

 In all other circumstances set out below, a Deemed Meter Reading may be calculated if required by the Supplier.
 In all cases, the NHHDC shall retain an audit trail to prove that all steps set out below have been completed before a reading is deemed.